mozilla/version-control-tools/docs/hgmozilla/firefoxworkflow.rst

 And finally we land::

-   $ hg push -r . inbound
+   $ hg push -r . autoland